 The NBS mangroves are considered among the most extensive, dynamic and structurally complex coastal habitats in South America, housing several species of fauna, including some that are potentially endemic.
 These mangroves also stabilize the soil against erosion, help protect against flooding, sustain fisheries and ensure coastal water quality.
 Mangroves in Guyana have an impact on the world because they store carbon which helps to mitigate climate change.
 But they are vulnerable ecosystems which require informed and coordinated decision making across the Shelf.

 Using existing knowledge and sending teams out into the field to study the mangroves first hand, CI is working with local partners to develop a baseline of information that will help us to better conserve and protect these precious ecosystems.
 At the same time, we’re inviting all the NBS countries to the table to share their experiences and knowledge and decide on the best way forward together.

-Integrated Coastal Zone Management (ICZM) Plan for NBS mangroves
+Integrated Coastal Management (ICM) Plan for NBS mangroves

-CI is working with local partners to send teams out into the field to study the mangrove habitats.
-At the same time, we’re researching existing data and consulting communities on their knowledge of these precious ecosystems.
+CI field offices of Guyana and Suriname are working with local partners to not only understand and fill gaps in knowledge of mangrove ecosystems but to enhance regional coordination.
+We are doing premier research and fostering collaboration within and across countries to better understand and manage these precious habitats.
 We’re analyzing threats to the mangroves and how best to meet these challenges.
 We’re also listening to local communities on the important role mangroves play in their development and communicating with governments on relevant policies and potential conservation actions we can take collectively.

 We are partnering with governments, NGOs and local communities.